Factbox: Uber's sprawling ambitions

 CORPORATE

-Uber for Business is a ride management platform for business managers to keep track of employee rides and organize expenses.
+Uber for Business is a ride management platform for business managers to keep track of employee rides and organise expenses.

 AUTONOMOUS DRIVING